In Anything You Want, author Derek Sivers talks about entrepreneurship, happiness, and life philosophy.

 But the opposite is also a common problem: delegating too much.
 Make sure you keep a system that allows you to keep an overview and approve the most critical decisions.

 Trust.
 But verify.

 I love this part.

-Derek Sivers says that if you really like doing something by yourself, you should probably do it even though that could mean doing it less efficiently, a bit more slowly or a bit more expensively.
+Derek Sivers says that if you really like doing something by yourself, you should probably do it even though that could mean doing it less efficiently, a bit more slowly, or a bit more expensively.

 Don’t Get Spiteful

 You will eventually stumble upon a customer who will scam you or try to rip you off.
-Don’t let that poison you to the point that you take it out on all customer or that you change your business in a way that would penalize many of your customers.
+Don’t let that poison you to the point that you take it out on all customers or that you change your business in a way that would penalize many of your customers.